-The current British Standard for EPACs is BS EN 15194: Cycles.
+The current European standard for EPACs is BS EN 15194: Cycles.
 Electrically power assisted cycles.
 EPAC Bicycles.
-A new 2017 version of the Standard will be applicable to EPACs after 28 February 2018.
+A new 2017 version of the standard will be applicable to EPACs after 28 February 2018.
 Although it does not apply retrospectively, it does stipulate requirements for electrical, mechanical and electromagnetic compatibility (EMC) compliance, as well as labelling requirements and requirements with regard to instructions and warnings.
-The new Standard is aligned to meet the Supply of Machinery (Safety) Regulations 2008.
+The new standard is aligned to meet the Supply of Machinery (Safety) Regulations 2008.

 Labelling requirements, instructions & warnings

 After 28 February 2018, the new standard - BS EN 15194 - contains its own requirements.
 The standard is aligned with the Supply of Machinery (Safety) Regulations 2008 and there will be a presumption of conformity with the Regulations if the EPAC is manufactured and supplied to the new 2017 standard.
 After 28 February 2018, it is therefore recommended that EPACs are labelled with: